The Largest Castle Area in the World

 The Powder Tower

-The Powder Tower has served both as defenses and also as an alchemy room under Emperor Rudolph II.
-Nowadays though it houses an exhibition dedicated to the Palace Guard.
+The Powder Tower has served both as defences and as an alchemy room under Emperor Rudolph II nowadays though it houses an exhibition dedicated to the Palace Guard.

 The Story of Prague Castle